openstack/manila/doc/source/configuration/shared-file-systems/drivers/dell-emc-powerscale-driver.rst

     - provider_location is the snapshot id in PowerScale system.
     - If the snapshot size is not provided, it will automatically use the share size as the default.
+    - For **CIFS snapshots**, the **Manila snapshot name must exactly match the snapshot export name on PowerScale**.
+If names do not match, snapshot delete or mount operations may fail because the driver looks up CIFS snapshot exports by name.

 Schedule Dedupe job for a share
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~